tnebooks/11th-botany/content.en/reproductive-morphology/flower/_index.md

 What is the radius of a circle?
 Cut a paper into round shape, fold it so as to get two equal halves.
 In how many planes will you get equal halves?
 In how many planes you can divide a cucumber in two equal halves?
 A flower is symmetrical when it is divided into equal halves in any plane running through the center.
 Flower symmetry is an important structural adaptation related to pollination systems.

-**1. Actinomorphic (or) radial or polysymmetric: The flower shows two** mirror images when cut in any plane or radius through the centre.Normally there are more than two planes of symmetry.
+**1. Actinomorphic (or) radial or polysymmetric**: The flower shows two mirror images when cut in any plane or radius through the centre.Normally there are more than two planes of symmetry.
 Example: _Hibiscus, Datura_.
 ![Alt text](4.12.png)

-**2. Zygomorphic (bilateral symmetry**) or monosymmetric: The flower can be divided into 2 equal halves in only one plane.
+**2. Zygomorphic (bilateral symmetry) or monosymmetric**: The flower can be divided into 2 equal halves in only one plane.
 Zygomorphic flower can efficiently transfer pollen grains to visiting pollinators.
 Example: _Pisum_, Bean.

 **3. Asymmetric (amorphic**): Flower lacks any plane of symmetry and cannot be divided into equal halves in any plane.
 Parts of such flowers are twisted.
 Example: _Canna indica_.